-PAI Table of indicators PAI indicator # Indicator description Approach Table 1 (mandatory) 1 Scope 1, 2 and 3 emissions We consider a company's scope 1, 2 and material 3 emissions and the extent to which a company operates in a sector with moderate or higher 2 Carbon footprint impacts on emissions to assess the overall significance of GHG emissions to a company.
-3 GHG intensity of investee companies We also consider whether a company has a credible and ambitious decarbonisation strategy in place that is compatible with Paris-aligned objectives, using our internal Implied Temperature Rise (ITR) assessments.
+PAI Table of indicators PAI indicator # Indicator description Approach Table 1 (mandatory) 1 Scope 1, 2 and 3 emissions We consider a company's scope 1, 2 and material 3 emissions and the extent to which a company operates in a sector with moderate or higher 2 to a company. overall significance of GHG emissions 3 GHG intensity of investee companies has a credible and ambitious decarbonisation strategy in place that is compatible with Paris-aligned objectives, using our internal Implied Temperature Rise (ITR) assessments.
 Further information in relation to our ITR tool can be found in Schedule II.
 Table 1 (mandatory, continued) 10 Violations of the UNGC principles and OECD Guidelines for Multinational We assess ability of companies to comply with those principles through our comprehensive LO Rating Methodology.
 We monitor violations to those 11 Enterprises Lack of processes and compliance mechanisms to monitor compliance with UNGC principles and OECD Guidelines for Multinational Enterprises principles through companies' exposure to moderate to severe controversies, and the outlook of those controversies.
 Controversies themes covers environmental incidents (operational, supply chain, products & services), social incidents (employees, supply chain, customers, society & community) and governance (business ethics, general governance or public policy).
 14 Exposure to controversial weapons Exposure to controversial weapons is systematically screened and excluded.